 Some couples who already have good relationships seek short-term counseling to help deepen their relationship or to strengthen a specific area, such as communication or sex.

 “I want to do couples counseling, but my partner is thinking about leaving.”
 If one or both or you isn’t sure whether to end the relationship or to commit to working on it through couples counseling, I can help you decide.
-We’ll engage in a short-term process (maximum of 5 sessions) called Discernment Counseling that will help each of you gain more clarity and confidence about which path to take moving forward.
+We’ll engage in a short-term process (maximum of five 90-minute sessions) called Discernment Counseling that will help each of you gain more clarity and confidence about which path to take moving forward.

 I also provide individual relationship therapy to people whose partners won’t do couples counseling or who have recently ended a relationship.

 “Do you provide premarital counseling?”
 Yes.
 If you and your partner are planning to marry or enter a committed relationship, I can help you get off to a strong start.
 In one to three 75-minute sessions, we’ll explore core areas that contribute to a successful marriage.

 “We have a consensually non-monogamous relationship.”
 I work with clients who are in open, polyamorous, and other types of relationships, as well as monogamous ones.
 What’s important is for both of you to clearly define and agree on the terms of your relationship.
 I can help you explore this and gain clarity.

 It’s my job to help you feel comfortable, safe, and respected while exploring these issues.
 There are no exams, no nudity, and no sexual touching in the therapy room.